RefresherTowel/docs/pulse/index.md

 has_children: true
 ---

-# Pulse - Signals System for GameMaker
+# Pulse - Signals & Events for GameMaker

 **Pulse** is a lightweight, reusable **signal and event system** for GameMaker.